romainbsl/playground-swZFUgoK/markdowns/article.md

 ## Collections

-Kotlin collections bring two type of conventions, the interaction with a specific data by using `getter`and `setter` with indexes, and the ability to check if an object belongs to a given list through the keyword `in`.
+Kotlin's Collections bring two type of **conventions**, the interaction with a specific data by using `getter` and `setter` with indexes, and the ability to check if an object belongs to a given list through the keyword `in`.

-> `get / set`
+> `get` / `set`

-You can implement `get`and `set` operator and then use sqaure brackets to interact with your objects.
+You can implement `get`and `set` operators and then use sqaure brackets to interact with your objects.

 | Expression | Function called |
 | -------|-------------- |